 We present faceton, a geometric modeling primitive designed for building architectural models, using a six degrees of freedom (DoF) input device in a virtual environment (VE).
 A faceton is given as an oriented point floating in the air and defines a plane of infinite extent passing through the point.
 The polygonal mesh model is constructed by taking the intersection of the planes associated with the facetons.
 With the simple drag-and-drop and group interaction of faceton, users can easily create 3D architecture models in the VE.
 The faceton primitive and its interaction reduce the overhead associated with standard polygonal mesh modeling in VE, where users have to manually specify vertexes and edges which could be far away.
 The faceton representation is inspired by the research on boundary representations (B-rep) and constructive solid geometry (CSG), but it is driven by a novel adaptive bounding algorithm and is specifically designed for the 3D modeling activities in an immersive virtual environment.
 Copyright © 2013 ACM.

-Chen, YC, Chiu, SJ, Chen, HT & Chang, CF 2008, 'Physically-based analysis and rendering of bidirectional texture functions data', Journal of Information Science and Engineering, pp. 83-98.
+Chen, Y-C, Chiu, S-J, Chen, H-T & Chang, C-F 1970, 'Physically-based analysis and rendering of bidirectional texture functions data', JOURNAL OF INFORMATION SCIENCE AND ENGINEERING, International Computer Symposium (ICS 2006), INST INFORMATION SCIENCE, Taipei, TAIWAN, pp. 83-98.

 Chen, HT & Chang, CF 2004, 'AR for the masses: Building a low-cost portable AR system from off-the-shelf components', Proceedings VRCAI 2004 - ACM SIGGRAPH International Conference on Virtual Reality Continuum and its Applications in Industry, pp. 455-458.